Differentially Private and Federated Structure Learning in Bayesian Networks: EXPERIMENTS

 \textbf{Communication efficiency.} Communication costs are reported in Table \ref{tab:comm}.
 For $d=20$, \method reduces communication by approximately $64\%$ compared to \prevmethod, while maintaining strong structural accuracy.
 As expected, for $d=200$, the difference is even more pronounced: \method achieves roughly $97.2\%$ reduction in communication costs and clearly outperforms \prevmethod, with lower SHD and FDR while keeping TPR high.
 These results highlight the effectiveness of \method’s design, demonstrating substantial communication savings without sacrificing performance.

-\textbf{Participant-level personalization.} Figure \ref{fig:MSE_fed_solo} shows the per-participant normalized MSE between estimated and ground-truth participant-specific weights for two \method variants: (i) without personalization, using the consensus weighted adjacency matrix learned collectively, and (ii) with personalization, where each participant locally refits the edge weights via linear regression on its own data after fixing the learned DAG structure.
-Personalization consistently reduces MSE across participants, with lower medians in all boxplots.
+\textbf{Participant-level personalization.} For this experiment, we consider a low-sample setting with $20$ participants, each holding only $50$ samples.
+We compare three approaches: (i) \method without personalization, using the consensus weighted adjacency matrix learned collectively, (ii) \method with personalization, where each participant locally refits the edge weights via linear regression on its own data after fixing the learned DAG structure and (iii) local NOTEARS, where each participant independently runs centralized NOTEARS on its own data.
+Figure \ref{fig:MSE_fed_solo} shows the per-participant normalized MSE between estimated and ground-truth participant-specific weights for each approach, showing that personalization consistently reduces MSE across participants, with lower medians in all boxplots.
 This demonstrates that, despite heterogeneity in edge weights, learning the network structure collectively provides a strong foundation, and subsequent local refitting produces participant-specific estimates that closely align with the ground truth.

+Furthermore, while local NOTEARS already achieves reasonable MSE across participants, indicating that client-level estimates are not degenerate, \method with personalization consistently achieves the lowest median errors.
+This performance gap is deeply rooted in the quality of the underlying learned DAG: as detailed in Appendix~\ref{app:local_NOTEARS} (Figure~\ref{fig:local_vs_fed}), \method attains significantly better structural metrics than local NOTEARS.
+This confirms that aggregating information across participants improves structural recovery beyond what is achievable locally.